fbpx

 From here it is a few steps to the Pyramid of Unas, where you can make your way into the underground burial chamber to see the first recorded Pyramid Texts.
 Not far from here is the magnificent tomb of Mehu.

-On the oppsite side of the Step Pyramid is the collapsed pyramid of Teti and the tomb of Mereruka.
+On the opposite side of the Step Pyramid is the collapsed pyramid of Teti and the tomb of Mereruka.

 The mysterious Serapeum is next on today’s itinerary.